robot-one/robot-one.github.io/content/posts/220915-calligraphy-and-photography-exhibition.md

 draft: false
 ---

 Yesterday, there was a photo exhibition by the Somerset Art Group.
 It is a group started by colleagues and good friends from Seetec-Pluss, and I was invited to help out and exhibit there.
-The above photos are a collage of my work that was exhibited.
+The above photos are a collage of my work that was exhibited, alongside many other, more talented, photographers.

 <!--more-->

 ## While we were there, calligraphy
-I am always over-prepared, so my bag full of arts equipment, fountain pens, and pages of Tolkien's *Fellowship of the Ring* came in handy for an impromptu calligraphy demonstration for a friend's YouTube Channel.
+Always over-prepared, the old bag full of arts equipment, fountain pens, and pages of Tolkien's *Fellowship of the Ring* came in handy for an impromptu calligraphy demonstration for a friend's YouTube Channel.
 Here is the video, **[Darren's Calligraphy Skills](https://youtu.be/OsamqC3_Ed4)**:

 {{< youtube OsamqC3_Ed4 >}}